Skip to Main Content

 It's generally a good idea to compare quotes from several insurers to find the best rates for your needs.
 Cost isn't the only factor, though.
 You may also want to review customer satisfaction ratings from J.D.
 Power, and financial strength rankings from AM Best and S&P. These independent organizations can help you find the best insurer based on the factors that are important to you.

 Remember, too, that you have options regarding the type of insurance you purchase.
 A limited term insurance policy may make sense if you anticipate losing weight in the future or if you just want simple, inexpensive coverage that only lasts for a period of years.
-Or you may choose a type of permanent insurance if you want life-long coverage with additional cash benefits.
-If your need for coverage is both short- and long-term, you may want to consider laddering coverage with both primary types of life insurance.
+Or you may choose a type of permanent insurance or universal life insurance if you want life-long coverage with additional cash value benefits.
+If your need for coverage is both short- and long-term, you may want to consider laddering coverage which allows you to spread out coverage to cover various needs throughout your lifetime.

 Frequently asked questions